 Wellcome Trust, NIHR, and CC Grant Tracker

 Wellcome and NIHR have been long-time supporters of ORCID, with Wellcome being one of the ORCID launch partners back in 2016.
-Both are signatories of the ORCID funder open letter (NIHR via UKRI), and both use CC Grant Tracker, a grant management platform from CC Technology.
+Wellcome is a signatory of the ORCID funder open letter, and both use CC Grant Tracker, a grant management platform from CC Technology.
 For the past five years, these organizations have used CC Grant Tracker’s ORCID integration to make it mandatory for Lead applicants to use an authenticated ORCID iD.
 Through the ORBIT project, which CC Technology is also participating in, all three parties have collaborated to reduce the burden on applicants and also improve metadata quality to support reporting and integration.

 Until last month, researchers applying for funding through CC Grant Tracker had to provide publication information by typing it directly into a textbox on the application form.
 More often, they copied and pasted from a list of their publications they kept elsewhere, formatting that list specifically to each funder’s specifications.
 This could be a tedious and time-consuming task for applicants (especially if they didn’t have a research assistant to do it for them!).
 It impacted funders as well, resulting in inconsistent formatting that made applications hard to read.
 The multiple ways that researchers can cite publications also created inconsistent metadata, hindering analysis.
 Inconsistent methods of providing research outputs were getting in the way of answering questions such as whether there is a relationship between where a researcher publishes and the success of their grant application.